For classrooms

 • Codeless map embeds

-2. Add your students’ emails and click on the pink Invite button.
-This will send Felt invites to students via email.
+Go to the members pagearrow-up-right to invite students and other faculty.
 Students should be invited as editors so they can create their own maps for the class.

 Tip: You can copy and paste a comma-separated list of their edu emails to add them all at once and send the invitation at the same time.